yioryhos/Fortran77HTML/README.md

 Setting up
 ----------

-Upload the files index.html and ajax.js at you server.
+Upload the files index.html and ajax.js at you Linux server.

 Also the files comis.cgi and main.cgi with permissions 755.